 The Netaheat Profile is different from all the preceding Netaheats.
 So different that I don't really regard it as a Netaheat at all, but it bears the name so I'll include it here!
 The Netaheat Profile was short-lived model.
 Not because there was anything wrong with it, quite the opposite, it is an excellent boiler!
 It was shortlived because they changed its name to plain 'Potterton Profile'..
 The 'Netaheat' part of the name being dropped and the boiler went on to sell in tens of thousands as the Potterton Profile.
 The Netaheat Profile is a complete redesign of the Netaheat from the chassis up.
 The case is different, the heat exchanger is different, as are the gas valve, control board and burner assembly.
-A further important difference was the addition of an overheat protection thermostat which makes this boiler suitable for installation is sealed system format, unlike all previous Netaheats.
-The Profile was never the runaway success that the Netaheat was however, mainly because by now all Potterton's competitors had learned from the Netaheat and developed similar and equally good boilers and the Netaheat Profile was no longer the only candidate in the marketplace for high efficiency wall mounted gas boilers.
+A further important difference was the addition of an overheat protection thermostat which makes this boiler suitable for installation in sealed system format, unlike all previous Netaheats.
+The Profile was never the runaway success that the Netaheat was however, mainly because by now all Potterton's competitors had learned from the Netaheat, and developed similar and equally good boilers and the Netaheat Profile was no longer the only candidate in the marketplace for high efficiency wall mounted gas boilers.

 Here are the common problems with the Netaheat Profile:

-The boiler overheat thermostat trips, requiring the user to press the hard-to-find button back in.
-(It's deep in a hole in the underside of the boiler in case you need to find yours...)
-When tripped, the boiler simply appears dead.
-Nothing happens whatsoever.
 There can be three reasons for it tripping: Failed primary thermostat leading to the boiler genuinely overheating, failed overheat protection thermostat producing false trippings, boiler heat exchanger overheating locally due to accumulation of corrosion deposits.
 The easiest way to diagnose this is to replace both thermostats together as a first step.
 If doesn't fix it, I suggest replacing the boiler.
 The heat exchanger cannot be effectively cleansed in my experience.
 Powerflushing has minimal effect so a new heat exchanger would seem a good solution, but the heat exchanger is not, and has never been, available as a spare part.

 1) Flue Fan Failure